adnanzameer/A2Z.Optimizely.ContentSerializer/README.md

 - The original package was built for **Optimizely CMS 11 (.NET Framework)**.
 - This fork updates it to run on **Optimizely CMS 12 & .NET Core**.
-- It provides a simple way to **serialize Optimizely content into structured JSON or HTML**.
+- It provides a simple way to **serialize Optimizely content into structured JSON**.

 💡 *All credit for the original implementation goes to Josef Ottosson.
 This repository builds on that foundation to support the modern Optimizely DXP platform.*